PiotrAntoniak/PiotrCV/README.md

 -	Statistical Analysis, Modeling, Predicting, and building databases tailored for use cases and providing basic GUI / executables to present in front of stakeholders.
 -	Deploying MVP ML models to AWS, using Lambda Services, EC2 and SageMaker.

-Projects that I have worked on:
+Project I worked on:
-- Fraud detection for car dealerships:
-  - explainable AI for predictions delivered by xgboost model,
-  - visualizing network for personal information (such as email, address),
+-	Fraud detection for car dealerships: explainable AI for predictions delivered by xgboost model, visualizing network for personal information (such as email or address),

-- Building a search and retrieval system for an internal knowledge data,
+-	Building a search and retrieval system for internal data drive and confluence page,

-- Customer feedback:
-  - mapping out most popular topics in an unsupervissed and zero-shot manner,
-  - working on how to avoid having people being unhappy about certain issues (required predictive ML)
+-	Customer feedback: mapping out most popular topics in an unsupervised and zero-shot manner, worked on how to avoid people being unhappy about certain issues (which included basic ML), replacing old model that classified feedback with a SOTA transformer

+-	Customer Lifetime Value for dealerships and predicting whether the customer will return

 October 2017 – June 2020:
 -	Part time job in hospitality – barista, bartender, kitchen porter for two years.
 One year in charge of the evening kitchen.